Love & Death in Castlemaine

 OR send a cheque for $18 to: K E Seppings PO Box 691, Castlemaine 3450.
 Remember to include the book title and your name and address.

-Sue King-Smith, who edited the collection, describes the book as heartfelt and intimate, dealing with the big themes – love, death and place.
+Sue King-Smith, editor of the collection, describes the book as heartfelt and intimate, dealing with the big themes – love, death and place.

 ‘These poems are embedded in place, culture, history and the natural environment of Castlemaine (and surrounds).
 Katherine’s poems span many decades and are about community and the cyclic nature of relationships and life.
 They are a distilling of Relational Geography – mapping the way in which people relate and connect in a particular place.